Alextopher/serotonin/description.md

 Serotonin is a _toy_ stacked-based programming language designed to compile to Brainfuck.
 It is inspired by Joy and I attempt to take advantage of the happiness you find in declarative programming languages in the Brainfuck world.
 In contrast to that idea, I am not interested in hiding away the details of Brainfuck, both languages are very limiting.

 ## Rewriting system
+TODO
 At the core of Serotonin is its rewriting system.
-Rewriting systems are powerful ideas and are easy to understand.
-You likely already know a rewriting system: named algebra.
-Consider this expression:

 ```text
 3 * (5 + 2)